seosgithub/flok/docs/user_handbook/hooks.md

 ##### There are two questions that *Hooks* were designed to solve.

 1. Animation segues.
 When a controller switches actions, often time it is swapping out view controllers.
 Adding animations at this time would be the optimal time to do so.
 However, different clients, take blackberry and iOS, may either have fully-automated-animations, gesture controlled animations, cancelable-animations, synchronous-blocking, and the list goes on-and-on.
 Clearly, animations are handled differently on each platform, so how do we allow each platform to manage animation-segues?
-2. There are times when a client, e.g. chrome, need to support semantics that are platform dependent.  *For example*, you may need the back button in your web client to trigger a view controller to go back a page.
-However, this semantic does not make much sense when you have multiple view controllers; e.g. What view controller receives the back clicked event?
+2. There are times when a client, e.g. android, need to support semantics that are platform dependent.  *For example*, you may need the back button on your mobile phone to trigger a view controller to go back a page.
+However, this semantic does not make much sense when you have multiple view controllers; e.g. *(What view controller receives the back clicked event?)*

 ##### Additionally, these questions must be solved with these constraints
 1. Allowing the client to choose interception points at runtime would be prohibitively slow.
 Therefore, care should be taken to make sure hooks are as static as possible and do not add un-necessary runtime overhead.